cenum/cenum.github.io/content/pages/constitution.md

 ## 4. Group organization

-The group should be organised around a Steering Committee composed of eight members Voting members may be added or removed by no less than 3/4 affirmative vote of the Steering Committee.
+The group should be organised around a Steering Committee composed of one representative of each member country.
+Voting members may be added or removed by no less than 3/4 affirmative vote of the Steering Committee.
 The Steering Committee will appoint a Chair responsible for organizing Steering Committee activity.

 The Committee should meet once a year.